Nontuberculous mycobacteria (NTM) are Mycobacteriaceae species that can cause the onset of illness in humans.

 NTM are present naturally in the soil and air but are not the causative agents of tuberculosis.
-These bacteria have been classified as nontuberculosis to differentiate them from the tuberculosis-causing bacteria, also known as the Mycobacterium tuberculosis complex.
+These bacteria have therefore been classified as nontuberculosis to differentiate them from the tuberculosis-causing bacteria, also known as the Mycobacterium tuberculosis complex.

-There is a lack of clinical trials on the subject have been undertaken and those that have, for the most part, have been small and non-randomized.
+There is a lack of clinical trials on the subject that have been undertaken and those that have, for the most part, have been small and non-randomized.
 These trials do indicate that the rates of recurring NTM pulmonary disease are high.
-Researchers are not sure if treatment failures or re-infection is causing certain people to develop the disease again.
+Researchers are not sure if treatment failures or re-infection are causing certain people to develop the disease again.

-These organisms may cause less harm if how they evolve and are transmitted is better understood.
+It is generally believed that these organisms may cause less harm if how they evolve and are transmitted is better understood.
 Even research related to Mycobacterium tuberculosis might be applicable to NTM research and yield benefits for treating NTM.
 It might be possible to design a blood assay similar to a tuberculosis diagnostic.

 The RIPS program funds short-term scientific investigations with the aim of generating longer-term research.
-Individual studies may receive funding of up to $50,000 each, and are completed in a year or less.
+Individual studies may receive funding of up to $50,000 each and are completed in a year or less.
 The research results form the basis for funding large scale, multi-centered studies.
 Research completed to date includes Pulmonary NTM in Showers and the Genome Sequence of Mycobacterium abscessus.

 Currently-recruiting clinical trials involve identifying priorities and roadmaping research into bronchiectasis.
 Additionally, a survey is being conducted on the use of proton pump inhibitors for treating gastroesophageal reflux disease and related conditions.
 Information gained in this survey may determine future NTM treatments.